"Ethics and aesthetics are one", Ludwig Wittgenstein

 Dojo

-The word "dojo" originally described the meditation halls in Zen monasteries.
-Over the course of time, the term was also used for the practice centres of martial arts that were closer to Zen and whose names today end in "do", such as kendo, karate-do, judo or aikido.
+Originally, "dojo" referred to the meditation halls in Zen monasteries.
+Over time, the term was also used for the training centres of martial arts that were closer to Zen and whose names ended with "do", such as kendo, karate-do, judo or aikido.

 Aikido church dojo

-Our dojo - the former Protestant Holy Trinity Church - is located in the centre of the old town of Cologne-Ossendorf.
+Our dojo - formerly the Protestant Holy Trinity Church - is located in the centre of Cologne-Ossendorf.
 A post-war building that has characterised the townscape for decades.
-Its demolition was prevented by converting it into our dojo.
+Thanks to the change of use, the demolition of the church was prevented.

 History: Simple hall church